kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 It turns out there’s a sprawling road culture, and it comes in flavors.

-I'm a tourist.
-When all is said and done, I'm going home.
+I can't help but feel like a tourist, and that's probably what I am.
+I'm going home when it's over.
 Maybe I’ll write a blog post or two about my experience.
 Maybe I’ll fill it with blurry phone photos.

 Danny is something else.
 The road is his home and he’s proud of it.
-With his patchwork pants, mutton chops, and dyed afro, he looks as if he was spit out by a jam band concert deep in the Arizona desert and then decided to just kept on walking.
+With the patchwork pants, mutton chops, and dyed 'fro, he looks as if he was spit out by a jam band concert deep in the Arizona desert and then decided to keep on going.
 And that was 2 years ago.
 He busks to pay the way.
-He’s indignant at the people who shout at him to “get a job”, and nothing but friendly to other travelers.
+He’s indignant at the people who shout at him to “get a job”, but only friendly to other travelers.

 “I’m going to Maine.”
 He says.